How to Size your Solar Array

 Step 1. – Determine the Suns Peak Hours Available Per Day

-Solar panels are typically sold by the peak watt.
-When the sun is at its strongest or peak intensity usually at midday on a clear day, it produces the equivalent of about 1000 watts per m2 of solar radiation directly onto the Earth’s surface.
-One hour of maximum, or 100% sunshine received by a solar panel equals one equivalent full sun hour.
+Solar panels are typically sold by their peak wattage output (100 Wp).
+When the sun is at its strongest or peak intensity usually at solar noon on a clear day, it produces the equivalent of about 1000 watts per metre2 (1000 W/m2) of solar irradiance directly onto the Earth’s surface.
+One hour of maximum, or 100% sunshine received by a solar panel equals the equivalent of one full sun hour.

 For example, early in the morning a 100W solar panel may only be producing 25 watts, then midday it produces the full 100 watts, and in the afternoon only 25 or 30 watts again.
-So maximum power is only generated when the sun shines directly onto the solar panel.
+One myth that homeowners seem to think is that a pv solar panel (or array) will produce its rated wattage all the time throughout the day.
+But this is not the case as maximum power is only generated when the sun shines directly onto the solar panel.

 Step 2. – Determine Your Energy Needs In Terms Of Watts Per Hour